 Due to altered sensory processing patterns in children with Autism, occupational therapists can assist children with autism and those around them to develop tools and strategies to help them attend and concentrate in their everyday activities.

 - Working with teachers – regulation based activities to help anybody to unlock the child.

 - Use of task analysis to determine where the child’s breakdown is happening.
 We do this in terms of them being able to access the day and being able to keep regulated in a school environment and knowing what to do when they become dysregulated.

 - Developing cognitive based strategies to improve focus on important information and tasks and to help them block out unimportant information (distractions).

 Should we do SP and OT at the same time?

 Occupational Therapy support can allow families to get the most out of their speech pathology intervention.
 With OT support in areas around sensory regulation, attention and concentration, problem solving and play – the families and speech pathologists can focus on maximising communication outcomes.

 OT alongside SP will work on:

-- Learning activities & routines in play because it reduces anxiety and improve their ability to sequence ideas (leaning into later language skills and story telling).
+- Learning activities and routines in play because it reduces anxiety and improve their ability to sequence ideas (leaning into later language skills and story telling)